dannguyen/github-for-portfolios/lessons/clone-github-pages-repo.md

 ---
 layout: lesson
-title: "Lesson 3.
-Clone, Edit, Commit, and Push"
+title: "Clone, Edit, Commit, and Sync"
+deck: "How to install the Github desktop app, make a local copy of your Github repo, manage and edit your webpage project on your own operating system, and sync with your Github repo."
+lesson_number: 4
 ---